IgniteUI/igniteui-docfx/en/components/hierarchicalGrid/load_on_demand.md

 ---
 title: Hierarchical Grid load on demand - Native Angular | Ignite UI for Angular
 _description: The Ignite UI for Angular Hierarchical Grid provides the necessary tools to load data on demand for each child grid that is expanded.
 That way the volume of data would be greatly reduced and can be retrieved only when the user needs it.
-_keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Tree Grid component, Angular Tree Grid control, Angular Tree Grid component, Angular High Performance Tree Grid, Hierarchical Grid
+_keywords: Ignite UI for Angular, UI controls, Angular widgets, web widgets, UI widgets, Angular, Native Angular Components Suite, Native Angular Controls, Native Angular Components Library, Angular Hierarchical Grid component, Angular Hierarchical Grid control, Angular High Performance Hierarchical Grid, Hierarchical Grid
 ---

-## Hierarchical Grid Load On Demand
+### Hierarchical Grid Load On Demand

-The Ignite UI for Angular [`IgxHierarchicalGrid`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html) can be rendered in such way that it would require the minimal amount of data to get from the server so the user could see it as quickly as possible.
-Then, only after the user expands a row containing a child grid, he would receive the data for that particular child grid.
+The Ignite UI for Angular [`IgxHierarchicalGrid`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html) can be rendered in such way that it requires the minimal amount of data to get from the server so the user could see it as quickly as possible.
+Then, only after the user expands a row containing a child grid, he will receive the data for that particular child grid.
 This mechanism, also known as Load on Demand, can be easily configured to work with any remote data.

-In this topic we would demonstrate how to achieve Load on Demand, by creating our own Remote Service Provider for the [`IgxHierarchicalGrid`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html), using a remote oData v4 Service that is readily available.
+In this topic we will demonstrate how to achieve Load on Demand, by creating our own Remote Service Provider for the [`IgxHierarchicalGrid`]({environment:angularApiUrl}/classes/igxhierarchicalgridcomponent.html), using a remote oData v4 Service that is readily available.
 Here's the working demo and later we will go through it step by step and describe the process of creating it.

-### Demo
+#### Demo

 <div class="sample-container loading" style="height:700px">
     <iframe id="hierarchical-grid-lod-iframe" src='{environment:demosBaseUrl}/hierarchical-grid/hierarchical-grid-lod' width="100%" height="100%" seamless frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>